 the QSE’s intent to provide the QSGR for deployment by SCED during a COP reporting hour.

-A QSE may offer to sell Ancillary Services on a QSGR in the Day-Ahead Market or a Supplemental Ancillary Services Market, or may assign self-arranged Ancillary Service to a QSGR, subject to the following limitations:
+A QSE may offer to sell Ancillary Services on a QSGR in the Day-Ahead Market, or may assign self-arranged Ancillary Service to a QSGR.

-In any COP reporting hour in which the QSE expects to provide a QSGR for deployment by SCED in accordance with Protocol Section 3.8, Quick Start Generation Resources, the QSGR may not be assigned Regulation or Responsive Reserve AS Resource Responsibility in that hour;

-In any COP reporting hour in which the QSGR is assigned Off-Line Non-Spin AS Resource Responsibility ≤ (HSL –LSL) and the QSE expects to provide the QSGR for deployment by the SCED in that hour, the QSGR Resource Status shall be set to “OFFQS” and the Non-Spin AS Resource Responsibility shall be set to the QSE assigned amount of Off-Line Non-Spin AS Responsibility;

-In any COP reporting hour in which the QSGR is assigned Off-Line Non-Spin AS Resource Responsibility > (HSL-LSL) and the QSE expects to provide the QSGR for deployment by the SCED in that hour, the QSGR Resource Status shall be set to “OFFNS” and the Non-Spin AS Resource Responsibility shall be set to the QSE assigned amount of Off-Line Non-Spin AS Responsibility.
-This is required to avoid a COP validation error and does not restrict the ability of the QSE to provide this QSGR for deployment by SCED in the Operating Hour; and

-If the QSE does not intend to provide the QSGR for deployment by the SCED in accordance with Protocol Section 3.8, Quick Start Generation Resources during a COP reporting hour and the QSGR is assigned Non-Spin AS Resource Responsibility, the QSGR Resource status shall be set to “OFFNS” and the Non-Spin AS Resource Responsibility shall be set to the amount of Non-Spin AS assigned by the QSE.

 Whether or not the QSE submits a Three Part Supply Offer for its QSGR in the Day-Ahead Market, the QSE may provide the QSGR for deployment during an Operating Hour in the Nodal Real-Time Market through the operation of SCED as described in Nodal Protocol 3.8.3; however, the Real-Time Settlement Intervals in which the QSGR was provided for SCED deployment are considered as QSE-Committed Settlement Intervals for purposes of Settlement and Billing.

 For those hours in the COP reporting period during which the QSE intends to provide the QSGR for deployment by the SCED in accordance with Protocol Section 3.8.3, Quick Start Generation Resources, the QSE shall report the following in the COP:

-QSGR Resource Status set to “OFFQS” if the Non-Spin AS Responsibility is less than or equal to (HSL-LSL); or “OFFNS” if the Non-Spin AS Responsibility is greater than (HSL-LSL);

 LSL/HSL values set to the QSE’s expected QSGR low and high sustained limits in the COP reporting hour;

 LEL/HEL values set to the QSE’s expected QSGR capability at each of these limits (Note, LEL/HEL may equal LSL/HSL, respectively);

-Regulation and Responsive Reserve AS Resource Responsibility set to 0; and

-Non-Spin AS Resource Responsibility set to the amount of Non-Spin AS assigned to the QSGR by the QSE.

-A QSE must submit and maintain an Energy Offer Curve for their QSGRs for each COP reporting hour in which the QSGR has an “OFFQS” or “OFFNS” Resource Status.
+A QSE must submit and maintain an Energy Offer Curve for their QSGRs for each COP reporting hour in which the QSGR has an “OFFQS” or “OFF” Resource Status.

 Switchable Generation Resources